jukkas/parse-esp-example/README.md

 ESP code is located in `parse-esp-example-device` folder.
 It uses Arduino framework.

 Code is structured to compile in [PlatformIO](https://platformio.org/) environment.
+To compile in Arduino-IDE you probably need to modify something, at least manually download Websocket library from https://github.com/jukkas/FeebleESPWSClient.

 Kind-of-library /parse-esp/ routines are located in `lib/parse-esp` folder, and example `main.cpp` in `src/` folder.

-For LiveQuery feature, this project includes very limited Websocket client routines at `lib/FeebleESPWSClient`.
+For LiveQuery feature, this project uses library from https://github.com/jukkas/FeebleESPWSClient

 Server address and Parse keys are located in src/settings.h.
 You must change them to match your server settings. (and WiFi credentials)